 - 3 tablespoons [18g] green onions chopped

-- cornstarch slurry mix 1 tablespoon corn starch with 3 tablespoons water
+- cornstarch slurry mix 1 tablespoon corn starch with 1 tablespoon of water

 - oil for cooking